-- 1. Deviation of ultimate claim settlement cost from expectations.
-The actual final cost of settling both claims outstanding as at 31 December 2019 and claims expected to arise from unexpired periods of risk is uncertain.
+1. Deviation of ultimate claim settlement cost from expectations.
+The actual final cost of settling both claims outstanding as at 31 December 2020 and claims expected to arise from unexpired periods of risk is uncertain.
 There is a range of possible outcomes, and the eventual outcome will almost certainly differ from any particular estimate made.
-Technical provisions can only be estimates of future liabilities, and accordingly are subject to uncertainty. - 2.
-Rates, terms and conditions and IELRs.
-The softening in insurance rates, terms, & conditions in recent years adds an additional element of uncertainty when selecting initial and ultimate loss ratios.
-The significant reliance on IELRs in the estimation of the liabilities for earned exposure in the current year, and unearned and un-incepted exposures included in the technical provisions further increases the uncertainty of these estimates. - 3.
-The creation of the Company and the allocation of renewals from other Sompo International entities to the Company creates some uncertainty.
-The ancestry of the policies renewed into the Company might not be applicable directly to future potential experience (for example, the policies might have been substantially re-underwritten in terms of rate strength, coverages and terms and conditions). - 4.
-Reliance on benchmarks.
+Technical provisions can only be estimates of future liabilities, and accordingly are subject to uncertainty.

+2. Rates, terms and conditions and IELRs.
+The sustained period of softening followed by hardening in recent years of insurance rates, terms, & conditions adds an additional element of uncertainty when selecting initial and ultimate loss ratios.
+The significant reliance on IELRs in the estimation of the liabilities for earned exposure in the current year, and unearned and un-incepted exposures included in the technical provisions further increases the uncertainty of these estimates.

+3. The allocation of renewals from other Sompo International entities to the Company creates some uncertainty.
+The ancestry of the policies renewed into the Company might not be applicable directly to future potential experience (for example, the policies might have been substantially re-underwritten in terms of rate strength, coverages and terms and conditions).

+4. Reliance on benchmarks.
 As the Company continues to build out its insurance operations, new classes of business have been added to the Company's portfolio, representing European business transferring from Sompo International's UK company platform.
 The historical performance of the UK portfolio is used as a benchmark for projecting SIIE's claims development but the differences in the underlying portfolios result in some additional uncertainty.

+5. Covid-19.
+The ultimate impact of Covid-19 is still unknown at this stage.
+We have allowed for extra load within our IELRs to accommodate this uncertainty.